Bryce-MW/ByteFall/README.md

 * The files should be listed in a hash table format so that searching for any specific one by their hash is easy to do.
 # Technical Details
 ## Libraries
 I will be using [libzt](https://github.com/zerotier/libzt) for the networking.
 This avoids issues with NAT and port forwarding and does the required encryption for me.
 It just solves many problems with few downsides.
-For the basic HTTP requests that I need to interact with Cloudflare Workers, I will be using [libcurl](https://curl.se/libcurl/) which will also do th Base64 encoding (though it is apparently rather slow at this).
+For the basic HTTP requests that I need to interact with Cloudflare Workers, I will be using [libcurl](https://curl.se/libcurl/).
+I do need base64 encoding which seems to be hard to do with libcurl.
+I will instead use [b64.c](https://github.com/littlstar/b64.c).
 I will also need to parse the JSON that is produced from that and create JSON to send to it. [cJSON](https://github.com/DaveGamble/cJSON) seems to be one of the better ways to do this.
 ## Waterfall File Structure
 The file is broken into blocks of 64 Bytes.
 Note that little-endian systems are requiered.
 The structure is roughly as follows:
 ```